NobilityDeviant/Wcofun.com_Downloader/README.md

 First off, are you wondering if this website is illegal?
 Yes it sure is.

 The thing is you won't get in trouble for using it or downloading from it.
-It is not like torrents because no one can track you, so don't worry.
+It is not like torrents because no one can track you so don't worry.

 Some countries do block it though.
-If you can't access the website then use a VPN of your choice before downloading anything.
+If you can't access the website, then use a VPN of your choice before downloading anything.

 I suggest https://protonvpn.com because it is free and fast.